AdobeDocs/commerce-cloud-service.it-IT/.github/ISSUE_TEMPLATE/TOPIC_CLARIFICATION.md

 ---
 name: Topic clarification/correction
 about: Create a request to clarify or correct a documentation topic
-title: 'Richiesta di aggiornamento argomento'
+title: Richiesta di aggiornamento argomento
 labels: ''
 assignees: ''
 source-git-commit: 8be5acdf0e555c46f3307b7acb564148a83570bd